The Louisiana coast is in grave danger as it faces threats of rising seas, oil…

-In the South, there are a few things you can do to help minimize coastal erosion.
-By speaking with local legislators, you can help reduce human damage and push for harsher regulations.
-You can also plant new marshland grasses or other plants to replace those that we’ve lost, and minimizing your carbon footprint as well as picking up litter is more impactful than you think.
+In the South, there are a few things we can do to help minimize coastal erosion.
+By speaking with local legislators, we can help reduce human damage and push for harsher regulations.
+We can also plant new marshland grasses or other plants to replace those that we’ve lost, and minimize our carbon footprint as well as picking up litter is more impactful than you think.

 At Stan’s Airboat & Marsh, we’re playing our part in protecting our valuable wetlands.
 With coastal land reclamation and implementation of environmentally-friendly tactics in our work, we are proud to help wetlands on river and lake floodplains nationwide.
 Contact Stan’s today to learn more about what you can do to help stop coastal erosion, or with any further questions about our environmentally-friendly services!